Fais-moi une place: Cover versions

 In 1989, the same year of the recording by Clerc, Hardy made her own version of "Fais-moi une place" on the compilation Vingt ans vingt titres, as she stated she liked the song.
 In 1990, American group Comateens covered the song in a very bubble gum version titled "A place for Me", which was released as a single in 1991.
-"Fais-moi une place" was also covered by Michel Delpech (Les Plus Belles Chasons françaises, 1996), Jérémy Amelin of Star Academy 5 (Les Meilleurs Moments, 2005), Maurane and Christophe Willem (Kiss and Love for Sidaction, 2014) and Liane Foly (Crooneuse, 2016).
+"Fais-moi une place" was also covered by Michel Delpech (Les Plus Belles Chansons françaises, 1996), Jérémy Amelin of Star Academy 5 (Les Meilleurs Moments, 2005), Maurane and Christophe Willem (Kiss and Love for Sidaction, 2014) and Liane Foly (Crooneuse, 2016).
 In 2019, Clerc covered the song as a duet with his daughter Vanille and considered that this version expressed more the love between parents and children.

 Chart performance

 In France, "Fais-moi une place" debuted at number 30 on the chart edition of 10 February 1990, which was the highest debut that week; then it climbed every week and reached a peak of number eight in its fourth week, and remained for a total of 13 weeks in the top 50.
 On the European Hot 100, it started at number 89 on 3 March 1990, reached a peak of number 34 in its third week, and appeared on the chart for ten weeks.
-Much played on radio, it also charted for eight weeks on the European Airplay Hot 100, with a peak for two weeks at number 21, and was number one on the French AM national aiplay.
+Much played on radio, it also charted for eight weeks on the European Airplay Hot 100, with a peak for two weeks at number 21, and was number one on the French AM national airplay.